KoB-Kirito/Essential-Translation-Helper/README.md

-# Intl File Merger
+# Essential Translation Helper
-Can merge translation files (intl.txt).
+Can merge and edit translation files (intl.txt).
 A program specially designed to ease the process of updating the translation after a patch.

 Uses the translation format of Pokémon Essentials.
 One file per language.